Dave-team/Knowledge-base/Personal development.md

   - Remember past successes, great things you have done, your strenghts and how great you are.
 We are often so caught up within ourselves that we forget about all the ways we should be grateful and we’re great.
 Make this a habit
   - Visualize success
   - Only engage in positive self talk.
 Recognize negative automatic thoughts and write it down or think about it - see CBT.
+  - Portray confidence with body language (fake it until you make it) and dress up
+  - Threat yourself

 ## Self esteem
 Belief and confidence in your value and that you're good enough - just the way you are.
 Feeling comfortable in own skin and not needing others for validation.
+Realizing that it’s all right to be a regular human who makes mistakes and isn’t perfect.
+Being nice and compassionate to yourself.
+Accepting yourself means being on your own side.
+If you mess up, you can look at the situation with an understanding eye, rather than tearing into yourself.

 **How to improve self esteem**
 Accepting yourself